-Student attendance at tutoring sessions during AY 22-23 was inconsistent.
+Student attendance at tutoring sessions during AY23 was inconsistent.
 While tutors across the state averaged over 80% attendance, student attendance was approximately 60%.
-High-impact tutoring features regular work with students for one hour at least three times each week.
-Lower attendance is potentially a limiting factor to the benefits experienced by students.
-District partners indicated that attendance issues at after-school tutoring sessions, particularly among middle school students, were compounded by competing after school activities.
+A key component of high-impact tutoring features consistently meeting with students for one hour at least three times each week.
+Lower attendance is potentially a limiting factor to the benefits experienced by students with poor attendance.
+District partners indicated that attendance issues at after-school tutoring sessions, particularly among middle school students, were compounded by competing after-school activities.
 Transportation was also an issue impacting attendance, despite the efforts of institutional and district partners to implement an array of options to eliminate this as a factor.
-Institutional partners are continuing to work with districts to find creative solutions for scheduling tutoring sessions during the school day and to increase attendance rates.
+Institutional partner offices continue to work with districts to find creative solutions for scheduling tutoring sessions during the school day and to increase attendance rates.

 The Illinois Tutoring Initiative includes a research agenda led by scholars at Illinois State University.
-This report provides a first look at student and tutor outcomes for AY22-23.
-Additional reports will follow to elaborate on the findings outlined here.
-A future report planned for fall 2023 will include a statistical analysis of factors leading to increased learning and engagement among tutored students.
+This report provides a first look at student and tutor outcomes for AY23.
+Additional scholarly reports will follow to provide the detailed analysis behind the findings outlined here.